frankbille/openapi-test/README.md

     Required String parameter 'foo' is not present]
 ```

+The test passes if you comment out the OpenAPI validation filter in `com.example.openapitest.OpenApiValidationConfiguration:16`.

 If you're running in an IDE, you can breakpoint on `MissingServletRequestParameterException` to debug.